anyfactor/Scraping-common-misspelling-bot/README.md

 I have probably forgot to adjust each upvote, by deducting one vote from each of them.

-I have outputted the results in tuples using pythons zip function, rather than outputting them in CSV (I haven't learned yet).
+I have outputted the results in tuples using pythons zip function, rather than outputting them in CSV (I haven't learned it yet).
 Then after a series of deletion of some characters I have saved it as CSV, then used Microsoft excel for further analysis and visualization.